lavallee/parakeet-podcast-processor/README.md

 **Efficiency**: Process hours of podcasts in minutes with optimized pipeline

 Perfect for researchers, journalists, content creators, or anyone who needs to efficiently process large volumes of podcast content.

+## 🙏 **Attribution**

+This implementation is inspired by and builds upon the innovative work of **[Tomasz Tunguz](https://tomtunguz.com)**, founder of Theory Ventures, who pioneered many of these techniques for automated podcast analysis in venture capital.
+His "AP English teacher grading system" for iterative AI writing and multi-feed podcast processing approach formed the foundation for several features in this system.

+**Key innovations from Tunguz's system:**
+- ✍️ Blog post generation with AP English teacher grading (91/100 target)
+- 🔄 Iterative writing improvement loops
+- 📱 Social media post generation
+- 🏢 Company/startup extraction for CRM integration
+- 📊 Investment thesis generation from podcast insights

+*Source: Tomasz Tunguz interview on "How I AI" podcast*